 High school students who are older and have a better understanding should be taught how to edit and proofread any content, they must learn to fact-check using tools and other sources.

 Fact-checking is done to avoid misinformation in any manner so that fake news does not reach the audience and affect their opinion about anything.
+It is important to avoid any ill consequences like defamation of a brand or a person and to prevent any legal actions.

 We can reduce misinformation and fake news by making people aware of the consequences and running innovative national educational programs.